SashaIvanovTarasovs/hulu-nextjs-tailwindcss-js/README.md

 do it on the terminal of : hulu-nextjs-tailwindcss-js

-yarn run dev
+1. yarn run dev

 __

-(In case!!!) if a bug appear on the screen :
+if a bug appear on the screen : if a bug appear on the screen : if a bug appear on the screen : if a bug appear on the screen : if a bug appear on the screen :

+_______
 delete package-lock.json ( same hierarchy as package.json )

 do these commands on the folder of the project

-2. npm install -D tailwindcss@latest postcss@latest autoprefixer@latest
+1. npm install -D tailwindcss@latest postcss@latest autoprefixer@latest
 OR
 yarn add -D tailwindcss@latest postcss@latest autoprefixer@latest

-3. npx tailwindcss init -p
+2. npx tailwindcss init -p

-4. install all packages to be sure that it will be able to work
+3. install all packages to be sure that it will be able to work

 yarn add @heroicons/react
 yarn add tailwind-scrollbar-hide
 yarn add react-flip-move

-And again :

-5.
+4.

 yarn run dev
+_______